ramclen/recipe4u/README.md

 # Receipe4U

-This application matchs ingredients to recipes.
+This application matchs ingredients to recipes